Escrita Com Luz Photographic Art

-With photography viewed in this light – it was inevitable that the ways we viewed photography would change dramatically once we started to give emotional attachment to the product of photography.
-That snapshot would no longer become simply a snapshot, but it would become a symbolic memory of sorts, which would allow us to fondly remember particular things, people or events.
+With photography viewed in this light – it was inevitable that the ways we viewed photography would change dramatically.
+Once we started to give emotional attachment to the product of photography.
+That snapshot would no longer become simply a snapshot.
+But it would become a symbolic memory of sorts, which would allow us to fondly remember particular things, people or events.

-Another way to think of this is through the catalogs of pictures used to keep track of animals around the world, indeed ships started to take photographers on board, and photographers would travel the world to bring back unique and mysterious photos of seemingly other-worldly things.
+Another way to think of this is through the catalogs of pictures used to keep track of animals around the world.
+Indeed ships started to take photographers on board.
+Photographers would travel the world to bring back unique and mysterious photos of seemingly other-worldly things.

-Scenic photography allows you to see parts of the world you may never have ventured out on your own to see.
-The first photographs were in black and white as well as sepia and white.
-Color photography came much with the first one being 1861, with a later scenic photograph coming in 1877 by Louis Ducos du Hauron, the french pioneer of colour photography.
+Allows you to see parts of the world you may never have ventured out on your own to see.
+First photographs were in black and white as well as sepia and white.
+Color photography came much with the first one being 1861.
+With a later scenic photograph coming in 1877 by Louis Ducos du Hauron, the french pioneer of colour photography.

 A Keen Eye

 At this stage, photographers could not be just anyone.
 As the process of photography developed, the idea of specialized people being trained in photography became less prominent.
 Whilst there is still a diverse need for specialized photographers.
-Specifically to capture momentous events or occasions, in today’s day and age, this specialty is not necessary.
+Specifically to capture momentous events or occasions.
+In today’s day and age, this specialty is not necessary.
 Especially as we received the camera technology for instant pictures as well as the disposable cameras.

-Learning the right exposure takes practice, learning how to manipulate colors and light for that perfectly clear blend.
+Learning the right exposure takes practice.
+How to manipulate colors and light for that perfectly clear blend.
 For film this means learning which lamps are needed to create the right light.
-For non-digital cameras you need to ascertain which chemicals are needed for the processing and in which order they go in.
+Non-digital cameras you need to ascertain which chemicals are needed for the processing and in which order they go in.
 How to properly zoom into the subject.
 This is why many have so many pictures they toss out.
-This became easier with digital photography you just mess with a few buttons.
+It became easier with digital photography you just mess with a few buttons.

-This allows for us to manipulate, add filters, and change the exposure and so on, and so the original piece of work is far removed from the finished product.
-The issue with the creation of this technology is that the need to go to school to learn this skill has waned.
+This allows for us to manipulate, add filters, and change the exposure and so on.
+So the original piece of work is far removed from the finished product.
+Issue with the creation of this technology is that the need to go to school to learn this skill has waned.

 Whilst it used to take some years to be considered a real photographer, anyone can now be a photographer.
-However, not everyone can be an artist specializing in photography.
-Photoshop also allows for us to change the photograph so it shows things that are not actually there.
+Not everyone can be an artist specializing in photography.
+Photoshop also allows for us to change the photograph.
+So it shows things that are not actually there.
 It can also remove things that were there.

-It used to be that photographs told a truth, they were the eye that never lied.
+They were the eye that never lied.
 With this technology it is hard to tell what the truth is and what has been changed to fit the perspective, the artistic context.
 Another thing we often see with digital photography is the use of Escrita Luz or writing with the light.